open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/database.md

 ## Connection Pooling Metric Instruments

-If possible, instrumentation should collect the following.
-They should have all [common](#common) labels applied to them.
+If possible, instrumentation SHOULD collect the following.
+They SHOULD have all [common](#common) labels applied to them.

 | Name                      | Instrument | Units         | Description |